santolucito/CPSC112-game/README.md

 COOL HINTS/LESSONS

 You may (or may not) find one more concept to be useful - it is called shortcircuting.
-If you have the following code, only first half will be evaluated:
+If you have the following code:

-    int x = 3
-    Bool[] a = new Bool[2];
-    if (a.length<x && a[x]==true){
-      print("neat")
-    }

-This is a very helpful (and cool) feature.
-If a[x]==true had been evaluated, we would have gotten an indexOutOfBounds error.
-We could have seperated the two if statements and avoided the problem entirely, as such

     int x = 3
     Bool[] a = new Bool[2];